How Much Bleach to Add to Pool to Make Swimming Safe?

 It is easy to calculate the volume of your rectangular pool.
 Check out the steps below.

-• Circular pool, measure the diameter and depth.
-Then multiply the depth with diameter square (d2) and 3.14, and divide it by four.
+- Circular pool, measure the diameter and depth.
+Then multiply the depth by the diameter square (d2) and 3.14, and divide it by four.

-1. Usually, per 100 gallons of water, you will require to add 1/8 cup of bleach.
+- Usually, per 100 gallons of water, you must add 1/8 cup of bleach.
 To count your bleach need, you need to divide the volume (in a gallon) by 100, then multiply that by 1/8.
 For instance, you have 300 gallons as your finding.
 The bleach you’ll need equals 300:100×1/8 = 3/8 cups of bleach.

 How Much Bleach to Add to Kiddie Pool